Religion, Spirituality & The Arts Seminar

 - Please send ALL three completed requirements as attachments (incomplete submissions will not be accepted) by email to: Dr. Sandy Eisenberg Sasso at RSA@butler.edu, subject line: RSA submission Your Name.

-- Completed Application Form - applications period now closed
+- Completed Application Form - application period now closed

 - Artist resume